 My business partners and I had a technology presentation on Friday, October 21, 2016 at the Federal Ministry of Petroleum Resources, NNPC Towers, Abuja, Nigeria.
 Thereafter, we had a private but memorable meeting with Alhaji Isa Daura, an Elder Statesman and close relative of the President of the Federal Republic of Nigeria, Mohammadu Buhari.
-Here are two pictures from the private meeting.
+Here are three pictures from the private meeting.

 I arrived Nigeria on 6-Aug-2016 and began what I now consider as my FINAL effort to help in the technological transformation of Nigeria.
 I started from ground-zero, and I'm almost at the "Pinnacle of Power" -- The Presidency.
 I had another chance to meet with Alhaji Isa Daura, an Elder Statesman and close relative of the President of the Federal Republic of Nigeria, Mohammadu Buhari.
 Here are two pictures from the private meeting.
 The 3rd picture is an extraction of me from the 1st picture.

 I met today (29-Nov-2016) with Nigeria's Minister of Communication Technology, Barrister Adebayo Shittu.
 Our engagement centered on the technological development of the Federal Republic of Nigeria.
 More consultations to follow.